-We are now 48% women, compared to our gender parity goal by 2025.
-And, we are currently 29% women managing directors, compared to our goal of 30% by 2025.
+We are 48% women, compared to our gender parity goal by 2025.
+And, we are currently 30% women managing directors, in line with our 2025 goal.
 We are also working toward our total workforce 2025 race and ethnicity goals in the U.S., the U.K., and South Africa, which we announced in 2020.

 - In the U.S., African American and Black colleagues represent 12% of our workforce, in line with our goal.
-Additionally, Hispanic American and Latinx colleagues represent 11% of our workforce, compared to our goal of 13%. - In the U.K., Black colleagues represent 5% of our workforce compared to our goal of 7%. - In South Africa, African Black colleagues represent 45% of our workforce compared to our goal of 68%.
+Additionally, Hispanic American and Latinx colleagues represent 10% of our workforce, compared to our goal of 13%. - In the U.K., Black colleagues represent 6% of our workforce compared to our goal of 7%. - In South Africa, African Black colleagues represent 47% of our workforce compared to our goal of 68%.
 Coloured colleagues represent 10% of our workforce, in line with our goal.

-We are committed to pay equity and pay equity at Accenture means that our people receive pay that is fair and consistent when considering similarity of work, location and tenure at career level.
+We are committed to pay equity and have processes in place to compensate our people fairly-across gender, race and ethnicity.
+Pay equity at Accenture means that our people receive pay that is fair and consistent when considering similarity of work, location and tenure at career level.
 We conduct an annual pay equity review.
-As of our last review which reflected annual pay changes effective December 1, 2022, we have dollar-for-dollar, 100% pay equity for women compared to men in every country where we operate (certain subsidiaries, including recent acquisitions, and countries with de minimis headcount were excluded from the analysis).
+As of our last review, which reflected pay changes effective December 1, 2023, we had dollar-for-dollar, 100% pay equity for women compared to men in every country where we operate (certain subsidiaries, recent acquisitions, countries with de minimis headcount and temporary employees were excluded from the analysis).
 By race and ethnicity, we likewise had dollar-for-dollar, 100% pay equity in the U.S., the U.K. and South Africa, which are the locations where we currently have the data available to use for this purpose.

-We are now
+We are